Information Literacy & Technology

 Art | Photography 1

-Photography is an incredible way for people to understand and appreciate multiple perspectives and the world around us.
-This course will help students understand the difference between candids and fine art photography.
-Over the course of the semester, students will become stronger photographers through experimentation with digital cameras (DSLR), cell phone cameras, and Adobe Lightroom and Photoshop.
-Each student will build a web site which will act as their portfolio and will be updated with a new page for every assignment.
-Students do not need to have their own digital camera to take the course.
+We all have the ability to take picture with the fancy, tiny computer in our pockets, but how can you take great photographs that say something beyond the “selfie” and the candid?
+Looking at and creating photographs is an incredible way for people to connect, and to appreciate the world around us.
+This course will help students become thoughtful fine art photographers through shooting and editing photographs using digital cameras (DSLR)*, cell phone cameras, and Adobe programs.
+Each student will build a web site portfolio and make prints to show off their work. *Students do not need to have their own digital camera to take this course.

 Art | Photography 2

-Photography 2 students will continue exploring digital photography with an emphasis on experiencing multiple perspectives of self and others.
-This course will focus on creative photography through in-depth skill building as well as more personal choice in the assignments.
-This course also allows students to explore 35mm black and white film photography and darkroom printing.
+Photography 2 is a deeper exploration of photography as fine art.
+Students will continue working with digital photography while focusing on creativity through skill building.
+We will spend time viewing photographs in all genres from around the globe and explore the more personal side of making art.
+Photography 2 also allows students to explore film photography and darkroom printing.
 Tools used for this class will be cell phone cameras, smartphone apps, digital SLR cameras, Adobe Photoshop and Lightroom.
 Students do not need to have their own digital camera to take this course.

 Computer Science Principles